 If you’re still not sure which proptech solutions to invest in first, an apartment video intercom is a great place to start.
 Smart video intercoms create a simple and seamless property access experience for residents, guests, and delivery carriers alike.
 Additionally, they integrate with other proptech solutions — such as smart apartment locks and property management software — to further enhance the access experience at your building.

-Choose a video intercom that offers:
+Choose a multi-tenant video intercom that offers:

 - A mobile app for access management on the go